xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Common configuration/Add security group.md

 This article describes how to add a corresponding security group when you are using DataWorks \(formerly Data IDE\) in different regions.

-To ascertain the security and stability of databases, you must add the IP addresses or IP segments used for accessing the database to the [Add whitelist](reseller.en-US/User Guide/Data Integration/Common configuration/Add whitelist.md#) or security group of the target instance before using certain database instances.
-This article describes how to add a corresponding security group when you are using DataWorks \(formerly Data IDE\) in different regions
+To ascertain the security and stability of databases, you must add the IP addresses or IP segments used for accessing the database to the [Add whitelist](intl.en-US/User Guide/Data integration/Common configuration/Add whitelist.md#) or security group of the target instance before using certain database instances.
+This article describes how to add a corresponding security group when you are using DataWorks \(formerly Data IDE\) in different regions.

 ## Add a security group {#section_djc_kj5_q2b .section}